skylersaleh/SkyEmu/README.md

 # SkyEmu

-SkyEmu is low level cycle accurate GameBoy, GameBoy Color and Game Boy Advance emulator that I have been developing in my spare time.
+SkyEmu is a low level GameBoy, GameBoy Color and Game Boy Advance emulator that I have been developing in my spare time.
 Its primary focus is to provide a good user experience through a good mixture of tradeoffs of accuracy, performance, features and usability.
 It is still fairly early in development and should be considered as beta quality.

 <img width="851" alt="image" src="https://user-images.githubusercontent.com/7118296/141718823-5f5251de-b60a-412d-9624-751173d56c45.png">